woodsand/testtest/.github/ISSUE_TEMPLATE/feature-request-aaaaaaa.md

 ---
 name: Feature request aaaaaaa
 about: Suggest an idea for this project aaabbb
-title: ''
+title: "[hogeo]"
-labels: enhancement, wontfix
+labels: enhancement, wontfix, hogesc
 assignees: ''

 ---